-The insider advice on this page is from Wendy’s Trusted Travel Expert for India: Sanjay Saxena of Nomadic Expeditions
+The insider advice on this page is from two of Wendy’s Trusted Travel Experts for India: Sanjay Saxena of Nomadic Expeditions

 The son of a brigadier general in the Indian Army, Sanjay was born in New Delhi and grew up living in numerous places throughout India.
 He began mountaineering and rock climbing in the high Himalayas at age 15, and since 1979 has led groups on trekking, climbing, touring, and safari trips not only in India but in Tibet, Mongolia, Sri Lanka, Nepal, and Bhutan.
 In 1992 he and David Breashears co-led the first western descent of the Brahmaputra River—a 250-mile whitewater rafting trip that was filmed for the BBC series “Classic Adventures”—and in 2001 he led the first Western group to journey overland from Kunming to Lhasa along the “southern road.
 Committed to running trips that are ecologically responsible and culturally sensitive, Sanjay has been named an “Unsung Hero of Compassion” and recognized by the Dalai Lama for the community projects he has created in South Asia.
 Travelers benefit from his rare combination of deep insider knowledge and talent for creating unique, intellectually engaging itineraries to both traditional and remote destinations.
 Sanjay was also included in Perrin’s People, Wendy’s award-winning list of top travel specialists, which was published annually in Condé Nast Traveler magazine from 2000 to 2013.